ericminikel/prionalliance/faq.md

 ### When will a drug be ready for human clinical trials, approved, or available?

 Our partners at Ionis Pharmaceuticals have [publicly committed](http://www.prionalliance.org/media/2021/04/Prion_Disease_Community_Statement_4.7.21.pdf) to developing an antisense drug for prion disease.
 Their drug candidate is currently in animal studies, however, and is not available for experimental or compassionate use treatment.
-Drug development is always a slow and highly uncertain process, but their best estimate is that human clinical trials could begin in late 2022.
+Drug development is always a slow and highly uncertain process.
+Ionis previously estimated that human clinical trials could begin in late 2022; the timeline has slipped but the program remains in active development.
 Once a potential treatment enters first-in-human studies, clinical trials gathering data on its safety and efficacy are likely to last for some years.

 <a name="need-advice" />